ckm8llc/ckm8-protocol-ledger-master/ckm8-protocol-ledger-master/integration/privatenet/node_eth_rpc/README.md

 ### Truffle

 To use these test wallets for Truffle, modidfy the `truffle-config.js` file to include the following.
-And you can run the test cases with `truffle test --network theta_privatenet`.
+And you can run the test cases with `truffle test --network ckm8_privatenet`.

 ```js
 const HDWalletProvider = require('@truffle/hdwallet-provider');